Multi-IRS-Aided Doppler-Tolerant Wideband DFRC System: System Model and Problem Formulation

 Our goal is to design the transmit beamformers ${\bf F}_k$, IRS phase-shifts ${\bf\Phi}_m$, and receive filer bank ${\bf w}_p$ that maximize the minimum radar SINR over different Doppler slices while guaranteeing the communications SINR of all users.
 The resulting optimization problem is

 where $|{\bf\Phi}_m(i,i)|=1$ denotes the unimodular constraint over all elements of IRS phase-shift matrices and $\xi$ is the threshold of communications SINR.
 The problem in \eqref{20} is highly nonconvex because of the maximin objective function, difference of convex (DC), and constant modulus constraints.
-Hence, it is difficult to obtain a closed-form solution.
+Hence, it is difficult to obtain a closed-form solution directly. { \begin{remark} Similar to the numerous works on DFRC precoder design, this paper undertakes the joint optimization over each coherence interval of the channel.
+The generation of the channel realizations are presented in Section \uppercase\expandafter{\romannumeral4}. \end{remark}}